 Discover the best Apps for your EHS management

-Regulatory monitoring is essential to the EHS and Quality departments' tasks.
+Regulatory compliance monitoring is essential to the EHS and Quality departments' tasks.
 It is a long and rigorous process that needs time and much administrative work.
-One should be very careful and organised to keep track of all the updates, the corresponding documents and all the previous versions and their storage place.
+One should be very careful and organized to keep track of all the updates, the corresponding documents, and all the previous versions and their storage place.
 Let’s hope that one will not get lost in their search for data.

 To go further: